External Causes of Challenging Behaviour

-When we think about the external causes of behaviours that challenge we mean factors that are in the environment that may affect the level of the behaviour.
+When we think about the external causes of challenging behaviour, we mean factors that are in the environment that may affect the level of the behaviour.
 The most important of these is the effect that the responses of others have.
 This usually takes two forms: presenting rewarding attention and removing unpleasant demands.
 These are described in turn in the following sections.

-Another way to think about behaviours that challenge is to consider behaviours that challenge as a form of communication.
-This is a useful analogy as it allows us to understand that behaviours that challenge can, in fact, be a very adaptive behaviour.
-This is particularly so when people have poor expressive communication and a limited repertoire of behaviours that they may call upon in order to communicate what they need.
+Another way to think about challenging behaviour is to consider challenging behaviour as a form of communication.
+This is a useful analogy as it allows us to understand that challenging behaviour can, in fact, be a very adaptive behaviour.
+This is particularly so when people have poor expressive communication and a limited repertoire of behaviours that they may call upon to communicate what they need.

 Effective and appropriate ways of communicating that someone with limited verbal language might use include:

 Eye-pointing, leading you toward an object or place, making sounds, nudging you, sign language, Picture Exchange Communication System (PECS)